dimitri-gigot/lambda-http-helper/README.md

 notFound(template)
 ```

 ## ⚠️ Disclaimer ⚠️

-`Lambda-http-helper` is a tiny helper that i wrote in a long and boring flight 🛩, there is no test yet, be carefull.
+`Lambda-http-helper` is a tiny helper that i wrote on a long and boring flight 🛩, there is no test yet, be careful.